 Is a Bridge Assessment only available for an r2 certification?

 Yes.
 HITRUST Bridge Assessments are available only for r2 Certifications.
-Since the HITRUST i1 certification expires after 1 year, there is no i1 Bridge Assessment available for an i1 assessment.
+Since the HITRUST e1 and i1 certifications expire after 1 year, there are no i1 Bridge Assessments available for an e1 or i1 assessment.

 How does a Bridge Assessment affect the interim assessment due date?

 The interim assessment is still due on the one-year anniversary of the certification date.
 A hypothetical timeline: An organization’s HITRUST Certification is set to expire on 5/31/22 and this organization is awarded a HITRUST Bridge Certificate.
 This organization submits a completed validated assessment to HITRUST prior to the Bridge Certificate’s expiration which results in a HITRUST Certification.
 The organization’s newly issued HITRUST Certification is dated 6/1/22, and the interim assessment would be due to HITRUST no later than 6/1/23.

 Why is the three-month period of the HITRUST Bridge Certificate deducted from the organization’s next HITRUST Certification?